oerpli/Ising/README.md

 Ising2D
 =======
-Simple object oriented implementation of the 2D Ising model - has a graphical output (made with Processing).
+Object oriented implementation of the Ising model - has a graphical output (for 1D and 2D, made with Processing).
-No TPS and FFS implemented yet.
+Data Output far from working.